hydro-informatics/hydro-informatics.github.io/pages/troubleshooting/numerical-models.md

 1. Model setup: Read and understand how turbulence closures are implemented in the model to set the model parameters used for the turbulence closure realistically and yield a stable model.
 1. Model validation / post-processing: Wrong confidence in poorly validated numerical models: Every model requires validation data, which involve exhausting and labor-intensive fieldwork.
 1. Model interpretation: The direction of sediment transport and water flow vectors mostly differ.

+## Mesh generation and quality

+The hints for meshing are extracted from [Olsen (1999)](http://folk.ntnu.no/nilsol/cfd/class2.pdf) and [Olsen (2012)](http://folk.ntnu.no/nilsol/tvm4155/flures6.pdf).

+General:

+* Mesh transition: Cells should not be smaller or larger than 50% or 200%, respectively of the size of neighbouring cells.
+* Prefer triangular meshes over rectangular meshes (computational efficiency).

+Triangular meshes:

+* Avoid wide or acute triangles (optimum: equilateral triangles).
+No internal angle should be less than 22°.

+Rectangular meshes:

+* All internal angle should be close to 90°.